Ryo-N7/Ryo-N7.github.io/_posts/2019-02-15-visualize-brooklyn-nine-nine.md

 ------------------------------

 To shorten the list I’ll just look at the top five cast members.
-I create a “halfway” variable so that the number labels will appear right in the middle of each bar.
+I created a `halfway` variable so that the number labels will appear right in the middle of each bar.
 Using the `axis_canvas()`, `draw_image()`, and `insert_axis_grob()` from the `cowplot` package I can insert images of the characters along the bottom of the plot.